 New coach Jürgen Filp: Challenge for the DJK Langenmosen!

-a new concept for the DJK
+A new concept for the DJK

-rumors about personnel planning
+Rumors about personnel planning